 Hospital de Sant Pau

-After a quick lunch I met up with a good friend and headed out towards Cardedeu.
-La Roca Outlet is a 35 km drive North from Barcelona.
-You can get there by bus which leaves every day from Passeig de Gracia in Barcelona city centre.
+La Roca Outlet is a 35 km drive North from Barcelona City.
+You can get there by Bus from Passeig de Gracia in the city centre.
 The 30 min journey pass quickly and we soon arrive.